Content Map Terms

 If you live in B.C. and need a primary care provider, you can register for the Health Connect Registry.
 You can also register your family members or a person in your care.

 To register, you’ll need to provide your Personal Health Number, B.C. home address and contact information.

 Once registered, you will be contacted directly when a family physician or nurse practitioner is available.
-At this time, we are attaching those who have registered before March 10, 2021.
+At this time, family physicians in Chilliwack are accepting new patients and we are attaching those who have registered before April 8, 2022.

 Please note that at this time, most care remains virtual (e.g., video or telephone) and there may be a virtual appointment before determining if in-person care is required.

 If you do not have a family physician or nurse practitioner, there are many local resources available to you while you wait to be attached, such as:

 - View Medi-Map to see the current wait times for walk-in clinics.

 - Chilliwack Youth Health Centre (CYHC) provides virtual and face-to-face medical & counselling services at the Neighborhood Learning Centre (NLC), Tzeachten Land Office, and the Stó:lō Primary Health Care Clinic.

 - Chilliwack Gender Care Clinic serves both youth and adults to provide medical advice, social support, post-op care, and hormone and surgical readiness assessments.
 Email email@example.com or call 604-316-9445.